-- This report serves to document the estimated expenditures for the 2018 calendar year and provide a summary of the associated Stormwater Control Program activities. - A subsequent preliminary report will be filed on or before March 31, 2019, with a final report to be filed on or before June 30, 2019 based on audited financials.
+- This report serves to document the preliminary expenditures for the 2018 calendar year and provide a summary of the associated Stormwater Control Program activities. - This Preliminary Expenditures report serves as an update to the Annual Report of Estimated Expenditures for the 2018 Calendar Year, submitted on January 31, 2019.
+A subsequent final expenditures report will be filed on or before June 30, 2019 based on audited financials.